We Never Learn: Characters

 A third-year student and a genius in the fields of humanities and social sciences.
 Fumino is fascinated with stars and wishes to pursue a degree in astronomy, despite her mediocre mathematics skills.
 Ironically, her father is a university mathematics professor.
 Fumino and her father have had a strained relationship ever since her mother's death ten years prior.
 However, with Nariyuki's support, they are finally able to reconcile.
 She often finds herself as the go-between for Nariyuki and the other girls regarding romance advice.
-She eventually falls for him herself, but tries to suppress her feelings for the sake of her friends.
+She eventually falls for him herself after founding out how understanding Nariyuki of the loss of a parent which he lost his father while she lost his mother as well as the fact his support by trying his hardest to help her reconcile with her father, but tries to suppress her feelings for the sake of her friends.
 Fumino is inspired by the book The Lights in the Sky are Stars by Fredric Brown.

 In her ending, Fumino is the one who falls on the way to the college entrance exam rather than Nariyuki.
 Using her broken leg as a means to grow closer to him, she and Nariyuki struggle to confess their mutual feelings for each other, but the two eventually do and become a couple.